AdobeDocs/workfront.en/help/classic/administration-and-setup/tips-tricks-and-troubleshooting/error-message-couldnt-validate-xml-digital-signature.md

 content-type: tips-tricks-troubleshooting
 product-area: system-administration
 navigation-topic: tips-tricks-troubleshooting-setup-admin
-title: Error message: Couldn't validate XML digital signature
+title: "Error message: Couldn't validate XML digital signature"
 description: You are unable to establish a successful connection to ADFS.
 ---